ceph/ceph/doc/dev/crimson/BalanceCPUCrimson.md

 ----------

 We introduced the following utilities to help analysing the Performance impact of two strategies for allocation of CPU cores to Seastar reactor threads.
+This is limited to a single host deployment at the moment.

 - OSD-based: this consists on allocating CPU cores from the same NUMA socket to the same OSD. for simplicity, if the OSD id is even, all its reactor threads are allocated to NUMA socket 0, and